Transforming lives in 25 countries across three continentsWhere we work

 The solution lies with the current network of 500 million small farmers that produce 80% of the food consumed in Asia and sub-Saharan Africa.
 Now, through the work of organisations such as Concern, these half million strong food producers are driving a transformation in world agriculture.

-- Farming at any scale is a business and smallholders and producers must be treated as entrepreneur
+- Farming at any scale is a business and smallholders and producers must be treated as entrepreneurs

 - Businesses need clear links along the value chain, from production to processing, marketing and, ultimately, to consumption